liam2/liam2/doc/usersguide/source/processes.rst

 By using functions, one can actually make *building blocks* or modules in the model.

-.. note:: In LIAM2 versions prior to 0.10, functions were called *procedures*.
+.. versionchanged:: 0.10
+   Functions were previously called "procedures".

 Each function definition starts at a new line with an extra indentation of four spaces compared to the "processes" keyword of the current entity.
 Within a